Language-Research-Technology/ldaca-website/README.md

 `layout: post`

-Use this layout for blog posts, currently stored in `/news/posts`.
+Use this layout for blog posts, currently stored in `/resources/posts`.
 This layout is identical to the `doc` layout, but adds the author to the `SimpleHero` section and contains a link back to 'All Posts' at the top of the page content, as well as the date published.

+If the blog is a presentation, add `type: presentation` to the frontmatter.
+This will categorise it as a presentation and display it in the 'Latest Presentations' section on the Resources page, and in the carousel on the Presentations page.

+If the blog is a interview, add `type: interview` to the frontmatter.
+This will categorise it as an interview and display it in the 'Latest Interviews' section on the Resources page, and in the carousel on the Interviews page.

 ### Project

 `layout: project`

-Use this layout for project pages, currently stored in `/resources/general-resources/projects-case-studies/projects`.
+Use this layout for project pages, currently stored in `/projects-case-studies/projects`.
 This layout has two sections:
 - left side: standard Markdown text for project description, outcomes, further reading, etc. taken from the content of the `.md` file
 - right side: image, project details and information boxes taken from the frontmatter of the `.md` file